NEXT-OS-HYPER-OS-MOD/server-database/README.md

 This is a MIUI/HyperOS Mod project designed to bring a sleek and minimalistic user interface, enhancing user experience with a clean UI management system.
 It incorporates a range of highly useful features that cater to both functionality and aesthetics. </p>

 <h3>
-📒 RELEASE CHANGELOGS
+📝 RELEASE CHANGELOGS
 </h3>
 <pre>
-69 Oct 2024 - GRIFFIN EDITION -<a href="https://t.me/RedmiN11Pak"> CHANGELOG</a>
+69 Oct 2024 - GRIFFIN EDITION - <a href="https://t.me/RedmiN11Pak">CHANGELOG</a>
 </pre>